-If you're curious about how to start running, you're in luck!
-Our expert beginner's guide has got you covered.
+If you're curious about how to start running but don't know where to begin, you're in luck!
+Our expert guide has got you covered.

-You’ve got yourself a pair of the best running shoes for women, maybe you've even invested in one of the best fitness trackers too, but even with all the kit it can be daunting to know how to start running when you've never done it before.
+You’ve got yourself a pair of the best running shoes for women, maybe you've also invested in one of the best fitness trackers too, but even with all the kit, it can be daunting to know how to start running when you've never done it before.

-More than two million people in the UK run at least once a week.
-And, it’s no surprise to hear that those numbers are increasing, particularly among women and adults in their mid-life, as we begin to understand more about how it helps boost our bodies and minds.
+Millions of people around the world run at least once a week.
+And, it’s no surprise those numbers are increasing, particularly among women and adults in their mid-life, as we begin to understand more about how it helps boost our bodies and minds.

-“Research shows that people who do sport, on average, live six years longer than those who don’t,” says Dr Sanjay Sharma, professor and consultant in cardiology at St George’s, University of London.
+“Research shows that those who do sport, on average, live six years longer than those who don’t,” says Dr. Sanjay Sharma, professor and consultant in cardiology at St George’s, University of London.
 “Sports and regular exercise have countless beneficial effects on a number of conditions, such as diabetes, high blood pressure, depression and heart disease.”

-Not only will you want to know how to start running, but you also want to stay running.
+Not only will you want to know how to start running, but you also want to know how to stay running.
 To keep up the momentum, it's important to build up strength and fitness gradually.
-Christina Macdonald, running guru and author of Run Yourself Fit, recommends experimenting with walk/run intervals.
-It’s a similar format to the NHS’s Couch to 5K running plan, which we really recommend.
+Christina Macdonald, running guru and author of Run Yourself Fit, recommends experimenting with walk/run intervals in a similar format to the NHS’s Couch to 5K running plan.

 “Each week, try to make small increases in the amount of time you run or reduce the walking intervals,” Christina suggests.
-Try her eight-week plan to help you steadily increase the volume, while giving your body time to recover.
+Her eight-week plan will help you steadily increase your running time while giving your body time to recover.
 Only increase your run time by 10% each week to keep you feeling fresh and raring to go.

 - Monday: Run 1 min/walk 2 mins x 5 = 15 mins